 One key characteristic that you’ll typically see associated with rifle and handgun barrels is their twist rate.
 But what exactly is twist rate?
 (Hint: it has nothing to do with dancing.)
 Also, what does it affect and how do you know what works best for you?
 To understand this better, we need to cover some fundamentals first.

-When you discharge a firearm, the bullet expells down the barrel’s bore, exits the muzzle, then travels through the air towards its target.
+When you discharge a firearm, the bullet expells down the barrel’s bore.
+It then exits the muzzle and travels through the air towards its target.
 The more consistently that the barrel can deliver rounds on target in the same spot, the better.
 In the 15th century, rifling was invented to cause the projectile to spin and thus better stabilize during flight.
-Toss around a football, and you’ll understand the concept — once you’re able to channel your inner Tom Brady and achieve that perfect spiral, your passes will fly truer and farther.
-To achieve this with a firearm, spiral grooves are formed on the inside of the barrel (a process called rifling); as the bullet travels down the bore, these grooves cause it to rotate.
+Toss around a football, and you’ll understand the concept; once you’re able to channel your inner Tom Brady and achieve that perfect spiral, your passes will fly truer and farther.
+To achieve this with a firearm, manufacturers put spiral grooves on the inside of the barrel (a process called rifling); as the bullet travels down the bore, these grooves cause it to rotate.

 The vast majority of handgun and rifle barrels feature a constant twist rate throughout the length of the barrel.
 However, it’s also possible to vary the twist rate — increasing or decreasing it from breech to muzzle.

 Science & Uses